 The lifetime of the MPMK, PMK-R0, PMK-R1, and PTK are bound to the lifetime of the MPMK, PSK, or MSK from which it was derived.
 For example, the AS may communicate the MSK lifetime with the MSK.
 If such an attribute is provided, the lifetime of the MPMK PMK-R0 shall be not more than the lifetime of the MSK.
 The lifetime of the PTK and , PMK-R1 and PMK-R0 is the same as that of the MPMKPMK-R0.
 When the key lifetime expires, each key holder shall delete its respective MPMK, PMK-R0, PMK-R1 or PTKSA.

-Instruct the editor to move Section 12.7.1.6.2 (Key derivation function (KDF)) to between 12.7.1.2 and 12.7.1.3, since the KDF is used in :

 Instruct the editor to modify as follows: